Sports in Philadelphia: Baseball

 Although the Philadelphia Phillies are the only active major league professional baseball team in Philadelphia, other professional baseball teams play in the Delaware Valley.
 The Reading Fightin Phils are the Double-A affiliate of the Philadelphia Phillies.
-The club was established in 1967 and plays in the Double-A Northeast.
+The club was established in 1967 and play in the Eastern League.
 Notable alumni of the Fightin Phils include Mike Schmidt, Ryne Sandberg, and Jimmy Rollins.
-The Wilmington Blue Rocks are a Kansas City Royals affiliate that play in Wilmington, Delaware.
-Three other Phillies affiliates play in Pennsylvania or New Jersey: the Triple-A Lehigh Valley IronPigs play in Allentown, Pennsylvania, and the Class A Jersey Shore BlueClaws play in Lakewood Township, New Jersey.
-After the 2021 restructuring of Minor League Baseball (MiLB), the Trenton Thunder, in Trenton, New Jersey and the Williamsport Crosscutters in Williamsport, Pennsylvania are unaffiliated collegiate summer baseball teams.
+The Wilmington Blue Rocks are a Washington Nationals affiliate that play in Wilmington, Delaware.
+Three other Phillies affiliates play in Pennsylvania or New Jersey: the Triple-A Lehigh Valley IronPigs play in Allentown, Pennsylvania, and the High-A Jersey Shore BlueClaws play in Lakewood Township, New Jersey.
+After the 2021 restructuring of Minor League Baseball (MiLB), the Trenton Thunder in Trenton, New Jersey and the Williamsport Crosscutters in Williamsport, Pennsylvania are unaffiliated collegiate summer baseball teams.

 During the 19th century, Philadelphia was home to numerous franchises that played in various leagues that did not last into the 20th century.
 Many of these leagues are considered to be "major leagues" by baseball historians and record keepers.
 Three different franchises, none directly related to each other or the current Oakland Athletics franchise, played in Philadelphia during the 19th century.
 The original Philadelphia Athletics (also known as Athletic of Philadelphia) were formed in 1860, and played in the National Association and the National League.
 Another Athletics franchise played in the American Association from 1882 to 1890, while a third Athletics franchise (also known as the Quakers) played one season in the Players' League and one season in the American Association.
 The Philadelphia White Stockings and the Philadelphia Centennials played in the National Association during the 1870s.
 Joe Borden of the White Stockings pitched the first no-hitter in professional history.
 The Philadelphia Keystones and the Wilmington Quicksteps both played parts of the Union Association's lone season in 1884.

-Before the integration of Major League Baseball following World War II, Philadelphia was the home of numerous Negro league teams.
-The Philadelphia Pythians played from 1867 to 1887, and were one of the top early black baseball clubs.
-Shortly after the end of the Civil War, the Pythians tried to join the National League but were denied membership.
-The Philadelphia Giants were a Negro league team that played from 1902 to 1911.
-The Hilldale Club played as an independent and in several leagues from 1910 to 1932.
-Hilldale won the Negro World Series in 1925.
-The Philadelphia Tigers played in the Eastern Colored League in 1928.
-Two franchises played in the second incarnation of the Negro National League: the Philadelphia Stars played from 1934 to 1948, while the Bacharach Giants played in the league in 1934.
-The Stars won the Negro National League championship in 1934.